hsnlab/escape/escape/doc/source/index.rst

 The relevant command can be found in the ``install-dep.sh`` script's *install_mn_dep()* and *install_infra()* functions.

-To use the Infrastructure Layer of ESCAPEv2, Mininet must be installed on the host (more precisely the **Open vSwitch** implementation and the specific **mnexec** utility is only required to be installed globally).
+To use the Infrastructure Layer of ESCAPE, Mininet must be installed on the host machine (more precisely the **Open vSwitch** implementation and the specific **mnexec** utility is only required to be installed globally).

-If Mininet has already been installed, there should be nothing to do.
+If Mininet has already been installed, there is nothing to do.
-ESCAPEv2 uses the specifically-modified Mininet files in the project folder (*Mininet v2.1.0mod-ESCAPE*) which use the globally installed Mininet utility scripts (mnexec).
+ESCAPE always uses the specifically-modified Mininet files in the project folder (*Mininet v2.1.0mod-ESCAPE*) which will use the globally installed Mininet utility scripts (mnexec).

 Otherwise these assets have to be install manually which could be done from our Mininet folder (escape/mininet) or from the official Mininet git repository